The Tone Mapping Plugin works in Photoshop CC, Photoshop CS and Photoshop Elements.

 Customers reported that the Windows version of the plugin works in Affinity Photo as well.
 If you are using the Tone Mapping plugin with another host than Photoshop, we would very much appreciate if you could contact us to let us know.

 Yes.
 Customers who purchased a license of Photomatix Pro can upgrade to the Bundle license that includes both the standalone Photomatix Pro and the Tone Mapping plug-in for just US$20.
-Please contact us to get the link to purchase Photomatix Bundle at the upgrade pricing.
+Please see how to you can request the upgrade information.

 This problem is normally due to an incorrect Exposure setting after tone mapping a 32-bit HDR merged image.
 For some reason, Photoshop sometimes changes the Exposure setting from the default, resulting in a blown-out tone mapped image when the exposure becomes higher than zero.